 New York native Kaitlyn Raitz grew up surrounded by an array of musical genres, finding each one more exciting than the next.
 These passions have led her to a career as a versatile cellist who is equally at home playing Schubert or Sondheim, sitting in on a bluegrass jam or reading a Beethoven string quartet, and performing on stage at New York's Carnegie Hall or Nashville's Station Inn.

-Kaitlyn has worked with artists Frank London of the Klezmatics, tabla player Shawn Mativetsky, as well as numerous folk and jazz artists.
-Kaitlyn has been invited to join cellist Matt Haimovitz’s innovative, GRAMMY-nominated cello ensemble Uccello and has performed with them at Carnegie Hall and Berkeley's Cal Performances.
-Her former folk duo, Bride & Groom, toured Canada and America playing numerous venues and festivals including NXNE, Canadian Music Week, and In The Dead of Winter Music Festival.
-She is currently touring with Montreal based band The Bombadils with whom she has played Americanafest, Wintergrass Music Festival, Mariposa Music Festival, and the Listening Room Festival.
-Most recently, she began playing with fiddler Ben Plotnick.
-The duo, Oliver The Crow, plans to release their first full length record in 2018.
+Kaitlyn has worked with artists such as Frank London of the Klezmatics, tabla player Shawn Mativetsky, as well as numerous folk and jazz artists.
+Kaitlyn was invited to perform in cellist Matt Haimovitz’s innovative, GRAMMY-nominated cello ensemble Uccello from 2012-2013 and has performed with them at Carnegie Hall and Berkeley's Cal Performances.
+Her former folk duo, Bride & Groom, toured Canada and America playing numerous venues and festivals.
+Most recently, she began playing with Canadian fiddler Ben Plotnick.
+The duo, Oliver The Crow, released their first full-length record in June 2018 to critical acclaim.
+Most notably, NPR called them an “inspired collaboration.”

-Kaitlyn currently holds a Bachelors degree and a Performer’s Certificate from Purchase College, State University of New York where she studied with Julia Lichten and a Master's degree from McGill University where she studied with Matt Haimovitz.
-She splits her time between New York City and Nashville, Tennessee.
+Kaitlyn holds a Bachelors of Music degree and a Performer’s Certificate from Purchase College, State University of New York where she studied with Julia Lichten and a Master's of Music degree from McGill University where she studied with Matt Haimovitz.